QUICK ANSWER

 Lien priority determines the order in which creditors are paid when a property is sold at foreclosure.
 The general rule is first in time, first in right (recording order), with one major exception:

-Property tax liens are ALWAYS first in priority, regardless of recording date.
+Property tax liens take first priority, regardless of recording date.
 A property tax lien recorded yesterday has priority over a mortgage recorded 20 years ago.
 This is the single most tested lien priority rule.

 After property taxes, priority follows the order of recording.
 A first mortgage recorded before a second mortgage has priority over the second mortgage.